hpgavin/multivarious/README.md

   * **For  your OS ...
 Windows, macOS, linux:** <br>
     (uneccessary if you are using only VS Code and if the .env file is saved to your workspace directory) <br>
     Edit your profile directly:  <br>
-    Open a terminal (e.g., PowerShell in Windows) and edit your profile using one of the following three commands ...
+    Open a terminal application and edit your profile using one of the following three commands ...
     ```bash
     notepad $PROFILE       # Windows
     TextEdit ~/.zprofile   # macOS
     pico ~/.profile        # linux
     ```
-    If you saved multivarious to the Code directory on your Desktop, copy one or two of the following four lines below and paste into your profile. <br>
+    Copy one or two of the following four lines below and paste into your profile. <br>
     ```bash
     $env:PYTHONPATH="$env:PYTHONPATH;C:\Users\my_user_name\Desktop\Code\multivarious/" # Windows
     PYTHONPATH="$PYTHONPATH:/Users/my_user_name/Desktop/Code/multivarious/" # macOS